Ruslan Chagaev: Chagaev vs. Virchis

+Chagaev vs. Ruiz

 Four months after defeating Virchis, Chagaev faced Michael Sprott (28–9, 15 KOs).
 Chagaev dominated the fight before ultimately stopping Sprott in the eighth round, defending his WBA Inter-Continental title and winning WBO's vacant Asia Pacific title.
 As of July 2006, Chagaev was ranked No.2 contender by the WBA, No.4 by the WBO and No.15 by the IBF.
 He was also ranked No.7 by the WBC by August.

 Ranked No.2 by the WBA, Chagaev agreed to face former WBA champion and the organization's then-No.1 contender John Ruiz (41–6–1, 28 KOs) in a title eliminator.
-Originally the fight was supposed to take place on 28 October in Stuttgart, however the fight's date was postponed to 18 November and the location was changed to Dusseldorf after Ruiz and his team filed a complaint, pointing out that Universum Box-Promotion could not schedule a fight within 45 days from the day of winning the fight's auction.
+The bout was confirmed on 28 September.
+Originally the fight was supposed to take place on 28 October in Stuttgart, however the fight's date was postponed to 18 November and the location was changed to Düsseldorf after Ruiz and his team filed a complaint, pointing out that Universum Box-Promotion could not schedule a fight within 45 days from the day of winning the fight's auction.
 Known for defeating Evander Holyfield, Hasim Rahman and unbeaten Kirk Johnson (32–0–1, 23 KOs), Ruiz was coming off of a razor-thin decision loss of his WBA world heavyweight title to Nikolai Valuev, in a fight Ruiz believed he had done enough to be declared the winner.
-Coming into the bout, Ruiz changed his head coach from Norman Stone to Manny Siaca Sr.: "I'm learning new things from Manny.
-I'm gradually moving into a new mode. [...]
-I feel really good knowing that when I step in the ring I am bringing a different set of skills and a better mindset.
-Now I'm working with Manny to get away from being the old me. [...]
-What's really important, is that instead of talking about being the new me, I'm going to show everybody on November 18."
-Siaca praised Ruiz and claimed that Ruiz made improvements while in training camp: "John's always had a good jab, but now he's throwing - bam, bam - four jabs and moving instead of throwing a jab and grabbing. [...]
-Johnny Ruiz will become the world heavyweight champion again.
+Coming into the bout, Ruiz changed his head coach from Norman Stone to Manny Siaca Sr. In the build-up, both Ruiz and Siaca talked about improvements Ruiz made during training camp and that the public was going to see a new and better version of him in the fight.
+Siaca also expressed his belief that "Johnny Ruiz will become the world heavyweight champion again.
 I'd bet my life on it."